COURSE INFORMATION

 6 experiencing in graphical landscape elements and shapes

-7 experiencing in analyze and depict the context and the main physical, not-physical and virtual characteristics of a project site
+7 experiencing in analyze and depict the context and the main physical, not-physical and virtual characteristics of selected case studies

-8 experiencing in designing and drawing within the real context
+8 experiencing in analysing and drawing within selected case studies

 COURSE CONTRIBUTION TO...
 PROGRAM COMPETENCIES